 Tasting rooms and brewpubs on the Ale Trail aren’t your stereotypical peanut shells on the floor bars.
 From hipster vibes to chandeliers and amazing patio views, unique ambiance and community-feel always shine through.
 There are photo ops galore!
 Some excellent brewpubs on the Ale Trail include Spinnakers Brewpub, Canoe Brewpub, Postmark Brewing, Cumberland Brewing, and Howe Sound Brewing.

 4. Food for the soul

-What is a girls night out without good food?
+What is a girls’ night out without good food?
 From artisan snacks and popular food trucks at tasting rooms to gourmet burgers on house-made buns and grilled vegetable salads at the brewpubs, you will not go hungry.
 Many breweries also have a restaurant connected to them.
-And as with many restaurants, the snack and meal menus on the Ale Trail tend to focus on locally sourced ingredients; so you know what you’re eating is fresh and supports the community.
+And as with many restaurants, the snack and meal menus on the Ale Trail tend to focus on locally sourced ingredients; so you know what you’re eating is community fresh.

 Top Tip: Many brewpubs take reservations, so if you’re a group of 4-6+, be sure to call or book online so they can plan for that evening.
 Also be sure to let them know any allergies and/or dietary restrictions.

 Music bingo, anyone?
 Quiz night?
 Dancing?
 Be sure to check out what’s happening at the brewery (or breweries!) you plan to visit as this might determine the order of things.
 Or keep things spontaneous — one of my favourite outings, to date, was walking into Moon Under Water Brewery and realizing it was Music Bingo night!